entangleduser/appearance/README.md

 > [!TIP]
 > Location can be set manually in `Settings` menu.

-- Uses system events to change to ‘tell’ system appearance to change themes or can smoothly transition with permission to record the screen.
+- Uses system events to ‘tell’ system appearance to change themes or can smoothly transition with permission to record the screen.
 > [!NOTE]
 > System appearance apparently has privileges to record the screen (without an indicator) by default.
 But this appears to be necessary in order to create the transition effect.